ShakingMap/rf-form/README.md

         <button className="btn btn-primary">Submit</button>
     </Form>

-you can separate your form and use this manner to layout it.
+You can separate your form into many sub forms and layout them in this way.

 ## License
 ISC